tldr-pages/tldr/pages/common/ddgr.md

 # ddgr

-> Utility to search DuckDuckGo (HTML version) from the terminal.
+> Search DuckDuckGo (HTML version) from the terminal.
 > More information: <https://github.com/jarun/ddgr>.

 - Start in interactive mode: